-Notes: Stresses beyond those listed under Absolute Maximum Ratings may cause permanent damage to the device.
+1. Stresses beyond those listed under Absolute Maximum Ratings can cause permanent damage to the device.
 These are stress ratings only, and functional operation of the device at these or any other conditions beyond those listed under Operating Conditions is not implied.
-Exposure to Absolute Maximum Ratings conditions for extended periods of time may affect device reliability.
+Exposure to Absolute Maximum Ratings conditions for extended periods of time can affect device reliability.

-Power supplies may turn on in any order.
+2. Power supplies can turn on in any order.

-For protracted periods (e.g., longer than a day), V{IN} should not exceed V{CCO} by more than 3.6 V.
+3. For protracted periods (e.g., longer than a day), V{IN} should not exceed V{CCO} by more than 3.6 V.